 Immerse yourself for six weeks during the summer at the Universidad Popular Autónoma del Estado de Puebla (UPAEP), in Puebla, Mexico!
 This new partnership with UPAEP has several summer options for beginner-to-advanced students of Spanish.
-UWEC's Dr. José Valero will be teaching Spanish 405 on the summer 2017 program, and several weekend excursions are included in the program cost.
+Several weekend excursions are included in the program cost.